During your visit, your doctor looks for clues that may indicate contributing factors. Your appointment will likely include a:

 - Be prepared.
 Having towels handy or using disposable pads on your bed may ease your worry and contain any leakage.

-Being incontinent is never the norm as you age.
-Treatments are usually available to significantly reduce the effects of incontinence on your life.
-Stress incontinence can often be cured.
+Incontinence is not a normal part of aging.
+Treatments are usually available to cure or significantly reduce the effects of stress incontinence on your life.

 Find a doctor who's willing to work with you to determine the best way to treat your incontinence.
 Choosing the right treatments for you should be a partnership between you and your doctor.
-If your doctor doesn't want to discuss the pros and cons of the many treatment options with you, find another who will.
+Take time to discuss the pros and cons of the many treatment options with your doctor.